Taíno: Cacicazgo/society

 The practice of polygamy enabled the cacique to have women and create family alliances in different localities, thus extending his power.
 As a symbol of his status, the cacique carried a guanín of South American origin, made of an alloy of gold and copper.
-This symbolized the first Taíno mythical cacique Anacacuya, whose name means "star of the center", or "central spirit."
+This symbolized the first Taíno mythical cacique Anacacuya, whose name means "star of the center", or "central spirit".
 In addition to the guanín, the cacique used other artifacts and adornments to serve to identify his role.
-Some examples are tunics of cotton and rare feathers, crowns and masks or "guaizas" of cotton with feathers; colored stones, shells or gold; cotton woven belts; and necklaces of snail beads or stones, with small masks of gold or other material.
+Some examples are tunics of cotton and rare feathers, crowns, and masks or "guaizas" of cotton with feathers; colored stones, shells, or gold; cotton woven belts; and necklaces of snail beads or stones, with small masks of gold or other material.

-Under the cacique, the social organization was composed of two tiers: The nitaínos at the top and the naborias at the bottom.
+Under the cacique, social organization was composed of two tiers: The nitaínos at the top and the naborias at the bottom.
 The nitaínos were considered the nobles of the tribes.
-They were made up of warriors and family of the cacique.
-Advisers who assisted in operational matters of assigning and supervising communal work, planting and harvesting crops, and keeping peace among the village's inhabitants, were selected from among the nitaínos.
+They were made up of warriors and the family of the cacique.
+Advisors who assisted in operational matters such as assigning and supervising communal work, planting and harvesting crops, and keeping peace among the village's inhabitants, were selected from among the nitaínos.
 The naborias were the more numerous working peasants of the lower class.

-The behiques were priests who represented religious beliefs.
-Behiques dealt with negotiating with angry or indifferent gods as the accepted lords of the spiritual world.
-The behiques were expected to communicate with the gods, to soothe them when they were angry, and to intercede on the tribe's behalf.
+The bohíques were priests who represented religious beliefs.
+Bohíques dealt with negotiating with angry or indifferent gods as the accepted lords of the spiritual world.
+The bohíques were expected to communicate with the gods, soothe them when they were angry, and intercede on the tribe's behalf.
 It was their duty to cure the sick, heal the wounded, and interpret the will of the gods in ways that would satisfy the expectations of the tribe.
-Before carrying out these functions, the behiques performed certain cleansing and purifying rituals, such as fasting for several days and inhaling sacred tobacco snuff.
+Before carrying out these functions, the bohíques performed certain cleansing and purifying rituals, such as fasting for several days and inhaling sacred tobacco snuff.